 How to weather-proof your home

-With Storm Desmond lashing out across the UK in December, homes expert Cherry Casey finds out what measures can be taken to help our homes stand firm without compromising their design
+With storms lashing out across the UK this winter, we find out what measures can be taken to help our homes stand firm without compromising their design.

 Britain’s weather has traditionally been characterised as a distinctly lacklustre affair – short, disappointing summers and long, grey winters.
-The effects of climate change, however, means there has been a noticeable shift in recent years, and the drastically low temperatures of 2010, floods of 2013-14 and recent Storm Desmond have all hit the headlines – and our homes.
+Yet the effects of climate change mean there has been a noticeable shift in recent years.
+The 2017-2018 storm season has been one of the most active so far, with homes across the country being affected.

 Weather extremes are expected to continue, so preparing our homes for the worst is increasingly important.
 The good news, however, is that this needn’t involve a drastic overhaul.
 With regular maintenance and the right precautionary measures, you can create a safe haven, without compromising on style.